bartmika/bartlomiejmika-hugo/content/post/2022/how-to-perform-rsa-encryption-in-javascript-and-golang.md

 ![RSA Encryption](/img/2022/02/07/fly-d-4Tu-sIOXeA0-unsplash.jpg)

-Do you want your React.js (web) frontend app talking to your Golang backend server?
+Do you want your **React.js (web)** frontend app talking to your **Golang** backend server?
 In this post, I'll explain how I got cross-devices RSA encryption working in JavaScript and Golang.
 <!--more-->

+# 1. Introduction
-To begin, you'll need to familiarize yourself with the basic understanding of **RSA encrpytion**.
+To begin, you'll need to familiarize yourself with the basic understanding of **RSA encryption**.
 I found this article a good starting point and would recommend you read it before proceeding further: [Implementing RSA Encryption and Signing in Golang (With Examples)](https://www.sohamkamani.com/golang/rsa-encryption/).
 Do not proceed any further until you understand the basics!

 Next, when dealing with security for your app, it's a good idea to step back and get an overall bigger picture.
-I found this article to be phenomenal resource in helping paint this bigger picture with client-side encryption using cross-platform RSA encryption.
+I found this article to be a phenomenal resource in helping paint this bigger picture with client-side encryption using cross-platform RSA encryption.
 Please read this article before proceeding further: [Why & How to build Client-Side Encryption in React.Js and beyond](https://www.linkedin.com/pulse/building-client-side-encryption-reactjs-ricky-s) (archive: [link](https://archive.is/caaan)).

-In using RSA encryption for Golang, I found the documentation to be mostly available no need for third-party packages as the standard package library was good enough; however, this was not the case with JavaScript.
+In using RSA encryption for Golang, I found the documentation to be mostly available with no need for third-party packages as the standard package library was good enough; however, this was not the case with JavaScript.
 I found this link which gives a good summary of the available encryption libraries to use for JavaScript: [JavaScript Crypto Libraries](https://gist.github.com/jo/8619441).

 After some research, the library I settled on was [`jsencrypt`](https://github.com/travist/jsencrypt) because of the easy-to-understand documentation.
 With some experimenting, and thanks to [this stack overflow](https://stackoverflow.com/a/36181645) answer, I was able to figure it out.

-# 1. Encrypt in JS, Decrypt with Go
+# 2. Encrypt in JS, Decrypt with Go

-## 1.1.
+## 2.1.
 React.js - Client Side Encryption

 **Step 1:** Create the react app: